A co-analytic Cohen indestructible maximal cofinitary group: Introduction

 A cofinitary group is said to be \emph{maximal} if and only if it is maximal under inclusion among cofinitary groups.

-Maximal cofinitary groups (or short, \emph{mcg}s) have long been studied under various aspects; see e.g.\ \cite{cameron-cofinitary,cameron-aspects,adeleke-embeddings,truss-embeddings,truss-joint,koppelberg-groups}.
-A fair number of studies have been devoted to the possible sizes of mcgs; their relation to maximal almost disjoint (or \emph{mad}) families, of which they are examples; as well as to inequalities relating $\mathfrak{a}_g$, i.e.\ the least size of a mcg, to other cardinal invariants of the continuum; see e.g.\ \cite{zhang-maximal,zhang-permutation,hrusak-cofinitary,brendle-uniformity,fischer-toernquist-template}.
+Various aspects of maximal cofinitary groups (or short, \emph{mcg}s) have long been studied (see e.g.\ \cite{cameron-cofinitary,cameron-aspects,adeleke-embeddings,truss-embeddings,truss-joint,koppelberg-groups,hjorth-cameron}), including possible sizes of mcgs; their relation to maximal almost disjoint (or \emph{mad}) families, of which they are examples; as well as inequalities relating $\mathfrak{a}_g$, i.e.\ the least size of a mcg, to other cardinal invariants of the continuum; see e.g.\ \cite{zhang-maximal,zhang-permutation,hrusak-cofinitary,brendle-uniformity,kastermans-cardinal,fischer-toernquist-template}.
 Analogous questions about permutation groups on $\kappa$, where $\kappa$ is an uncountable cardinal, have also been studied; see e.g.\ \cite{fischer-maximal}.
 The isomorphism types of mcgs have been investigated in \cite{kastermans-isomorphism}.

-Finally, the line of research to which this paper belongs concerns the \emph{definability} of mcgs.
+The line of research to which this paper belongs concerns the \emph{definability} of mcgs.

-{\bf (B)} While the existence of mcgs follows from the axiom of choice, the question of whether a mcg can be \emph{definable} has drawn considerable interest.
+{\bf (B)} Since the existence of mcgs relies on the axiom of choice, the question of whether a mcg can be \emph{definable} has drawn considerable interest.

 It was shown by Truss \cite{truss-embeddings} and Adeleke \cite{adeleke-embeddings} that no mcg can be countable; this was improved by Kastermans' result \cite[Theorem 10]{kastermans-complexity} that no mcg can be $K_\sigma$.
 On the other hand, Gao and Zhang \cite{gao-definable} showed that assuming $\Vee=\eL$, there is a mcg with a co-analytic generating set.
 This, too, was improved by Kastermans with the following theorem.